 This post contains affiliate links.

-In our quest to learn Early American History this year, we began by studying early American explorers.
-I used a book from Evan-Moor titled Who Discovered America? as the spine for information, notebooking pages and activity ideas.
-It seems as if this book might no longer be in print, however.
-When searching Evan-Moor’s site, I found History Pockets: Explorers of North America which looks to be similar - and possibly even better.
+In our late elementary/early middle school quest to learn Early American History this year, we began by studying the Early American Explorers.
+I used a book from titled Who Discovered America? as the spine.
+It provided information, notebooking pages and activity ideas.
+This book is no longer be in print, but Evan-Moor’s History Pockets: Explorers of North America looks to be similar – and possibly even better.

 As usual, literature was a large part of our study.
 The following books were read as a family and covered many, many explorers of North America.
 Living literature is so special in the way it places you right in the setting of the time period.
 The view of history becomes so rich that way!

 While we didn’t use the everything from Explorers of the New World (because some of it was about earlier explorers like Marco Polo), there were several chapters that were very pertinent to our study.
 We loved completing several of the hands-on projects!